ajsmith607/memills/content/family-of-edward-hallock-mills/topics/hallock.md

 weight: 550
 ---

-Edward H. Mills (25 Mar 1819 to 01 Jan 1908) was distantly related to [William B. Hallock](https://www.findagrave.com/memorial/66471939/william-b-hallock) (07 Jul 1822 to 29 Mar 1901), a prominent farmer in Caroline, and later Danby, who is closely associated with Thomas H. Howell, of Howell Brothers general store, also in Danby.
+Edward Hallock Mills (25 Mar 1819 to 01 Jan 1908) was distantly related to [William B. Hallock](https://www.findagrave.com/memorial/66471939/william-b-hallock) (07 Jul 1822 to 29 Mar 1901), a prominent farmer in Caroline, and later Danby, who is closely associated with Thomas H. Howell, of Howell Brothers general store, also in Danby.
 Eventually, Hallock and Howell partnered on a dry goods store in Willseyville.
 Edward and William share the ancestor William Hallock (1610? to 1684), who was the only son of Peter Hallock, “the original” Hallock in America.

 <!--more-->